“If the eye does not want to see, neither light nor glasses will help.”

 The good news is that you need not rely on expensive cleaners as just a mild soap is sufficient for the job.
 Plus, the American Optometric Association (AOA) recommends cleaning your eyeglasses daily, preferably in the morning.

-So, clean your eyeglasses on a regular basis.
-After all, apart from correcting your vision, they make you look sincere, intelligent, studious, and sophisticated!
+So, clean your eyeglasses regularly.
+After all, apart from correcting your vision, they make you look sincere, intelligent, diligent, and sophisticated!

-Interestingly, there are people who occasionally tend to put an arm of the frame in their mouth or against their lips.
+Interestingly, some people occasionally tend to put an arm of the frame in their mouth or against their lips.
 This is believed to be a reassurance gesture.
 Moreover, it works as a tactic for stalling or delaying decisions.

 If you are habituated to these gestures, make sure you clean the frame and earpieces of your eyeglasses thoroughly as they are likely to collect a buildup of makeup and hair products.